base10/photo-sales/doc/photo-sales-schema-notes.md

     * failed
 * addresses
 * User
-  * At least so I can have some sense of user specific controllers and public facing controllers
+  * At least so I can have some sense of user specific controllers and public- facing controllers

 ## Secondary